English

 Our Choice to Prioritize User Experience

-Our goal at dYdX is to offer the best product experience on the dYdX v4 chain.
+Our goal at dYdX is to offer the best product experience on the dYdX v4 chain software.
 The decision to use the Cosmos infrastructure enables us to create a fully decentralized exchange while also maintaining high performance.
-The Cosmos Infrastructure also allows us to build unique MEV solutions into the dYdX v4 chain.
+The Cosmos Infrastructure also allows us to build unique MEV solutions into the dYdX v4 chain software.
 It enables flexibility in orchestrating how blocks are constructed and what MEV looks like on the chain, and all of this can be built into the protocol code itself.
-We believe that this a better approach as it properly aligns the incentives of a validator and the user of dYdX through an on-chain solution.
+We believe that this a better approach as it properly aligns the incentives of a validator and the end user through an on-chain solution.
 This differs from general-purpose smart contract environments where validators are neutral towards the needs of application users.
-Our approach prevents validators from profiting at a user's expense.
-We view such behavior as detrimental to both the protocol and community.
-We expect the community will take steps to disincentivize and punish bad actors.
-As part of this effort, we have been working closely with MEV experts such as Skip Protocol and ChorusOne to develop MEV mitigation strategies for the dYdX v4 chain.
-We plan to release more details on this in the coming months leading up to the Mainnet launch.
+Our approach could prevent validators from profiting at a user's expense.
+Such behavior is detrimental to both the protocol and community.
+As part of this effort, we have been working closely with MEV experts such as Skip Protocol and ChorusOne to develop MEV mitigation strategies for the dYdX v4 chain software.
+We plan to release more details on this in the coming months leading up to the mainnet open-source software release.

 To learn more about our plans and for the most recent updates regarding dYdX, join us on Discord and Twitter.